 Tell us about your relationship to Astraea.

 I’ve been a donor to Astraea since 1996.
 That’s 20 years now!
-I’ve been able to step it up since the beginning.
 We started with an international fund for Astraea.
-The greatest moment for me was when I heard from [Executive Director Emerita] Katherine Acey and she said, “We’ve looked at what we did these past two years and now we want to take it on as our own program.
-We will start fundraising for the International Fund.”
+One day I heard from [Executive Director Emerita] Katherine Acey, who said, “We’re starting to fundraise for the International Fund.”
 To me, that was arrival.
-This was, “Yes, this can work out.
-I do want a long-term partner.
+It was, “Yes, this can work out.
+I do want a long-term [philanthropic] partner.
 Astraea can do that.”

-Another memorable moment I’ve had with them, unforgettably, was at a conference in Dallas, Texas.
+Another memorable moment I’ve had with them was at a conference in Dallas, Texas.
 It was an anniversary for Astraea.
 There were many women there.
-A donor organized for people there at the convention to make commitments to giving money to Astraea at the event.
+A donor organized for people to make commitments to give money to Astraea at the event.
 On the final day there was a queue through the entire hall of women lining up making spoken commitments to Astraea on the microphone.
 And the Astraea staff just died.
 They were sitting there on stage!
 There was just so much emotion.

 Why is Astraea the organization for you?

-Internal support is so strong.
+The internal support is so strong.
 This organization will continue to grow well.
-As someone who understands the difficulties in growing and the relief when the major institutional grants come through.
+I’m someone who understands the difficulties [foundations have] with growing and the relief when major institutional grants come through.
 When major foundations in the US say, “Yes, we back Astraea!
-We have them a major grant,” we include them in our major portfolio.
-That’s also the important times, because one comes and others will follow.
-This brought Astraea up to the level that it is working at now.
+We gave them a major grant,” we include them in our major portfolio.
+That’s also important, because when one comes, others will follow.
+This building of major donor contributions brought Astraea up to the level that it is working at now.

-What advice, as a person who’s a donor, would you give to other people?
+What advice, as someone who’s a donor, would you give to others?

 Astraea is good in many respects.
-One of them is being a public foundation.
-It’s not run by one or a small group of very rich people who say where things go.
+One of them is because it’s a public foundation.
+It’s not run by one person or a small group of very rich people who say where things go.
 There’s care in giving to Astraea.
 It is a direct way to give to the movement, not only in terms of where the money goes, but also in terms of how that money is being distributed.
-There’s fresh influx of ideas and human resources from the movement into how the work happens at Astraea, so it stays up-to-date.
-As you can see from developing from one of the first women’s foundation to a lesbian foundation to an LGBTQI fund.
+There’s a fresh influx of ideas and human resources from the movement into the work at Astraea, so it stays up-to-date.
+Astraea’s developed from one of the first women’s foundations to a lesbian foundation to an LGBTQI fund.
 It’s a living thing and you’re part of a process.
 At the same time, there are options to give more specifically to the one project that you want to support or to a group of projects that you want to support.

 What does it mean to to be a resource activist?
 Are there challenges?

 In the States, they call what I do being a donor activist.
-This makes it clear that I work on two sides of a bridge: I work with the money that I inherited.
-Others work with the money they’ve made, or somebody else’s money that they get to manage.
-And I consider myself part of the same movement that I’m funding, which means I get to think too.
+This makes it clear that I work on two sides of a bridge: I work with the money that I inherited, while others work with the money they’ve made, or somebody else’s money that they get to manage.
+And I consider myself part of the same movement that I’m funding, which means I get to think, too.
 I get to have impact there.

 Any closing thoughts?

 Don’t forget your own radical edge!
 What makes you mad?
 It’s a very good source of energy.
-Yes, things have gotten more normalized, right?
-We know why do what we wanna do.
 When I speak with friends who have also inherited, and who say, “I can’t find my issue,” I think, “Hey, we are one step ahead here.”
 The issue is clear.
 There’s many issues and this is one where we can actually affect some change.
 And the old sentiment still holds true: If we don’t do it, who will?